teusH/MySense/docs/Luftdaten.md

 One way of operation is to use TTN LoraWan as dataconcentrator to forward measurements to Luftdaten.
 TTN-MQTT.py is such an input channel.
 TTN-MQTT.py uses an own json formated configuration file to add meta data to the TTN records.

+### CONFIGURATION items
+The follwing configuration settings can be altered:
+* `output` False/True: enabling output handling
+* `id_prefix` string to be prepended to the serial number: ID to Luftdaten
+* `luftdaten` URL to Luftdaten maps database for Posts
+* `madavi` URL to Madavi.de measurements database
+* `serials` expression to match serial numbers candidates to be Posted
+* `projects` expression to match projects id's candidates to be Posted
+* `active` False/True, enable Posts to Luftdaten maps database
+* `debug` False/True will enable/disable to display the Posted records.

+The module has a conversion table `sense_table` to translate internal nomenclature to the nomenclature and X-Pin id's  used by Luftdaten.

+### TESTING
+Put the module step by step into operation:
+* First run the module in standlone mode and turn debugging level to `DEBUG`.
+Avoid output to Madavi.de and certainly Luftdaten in this phase.
+* Run the module e.g. via MyTTNMQTT module in standalone mode of MyTTNMQTT
+* Turn Posts to Madavi.de on,.
+And see if the entries appear at madavi.de/graphs web page overview.
+* Supply Luftdaten.info via email with the meta info: coordinates and location details.
+After an acknowledgement one can Posts the records to Luftdaten as well.

 ### EXAMPLE of POST
 Example of 2 Post records: SDS011 PM10 (P1) and PM2.5 (P2), and DHT22 (temperature and humidity).
 All values are posted as strings in the json formated records here.
 ```json